 United Super Markets Holdings (USMH) has introduced a series of innovative digital services for consumers, including the development of a shopping app that allows customers to pay for purchases with their smartphones without waiting in line at the cash register.
 Based on the OMO (Online-Merge-Offline) concept, the company is accelerating DX with greater bidirectional interaction between online and offline business models.

 The key to advancing OMO is the linkage between back-end core systems that handle payment and authentication, and front-end apps and signage that serve as touchpoints for customers.
 Until now, however, the time and cost required to link these two systems has been a major concern for developers when implementing various types of services.

 Flexible integration of back end and front end

-In response to this challenge, USMH adopted Fujitsu’s Brainforce API platform for retail, creating an environment in which the front end can be quickly connected to the back end via cloud-based APIs.
+In response to this challenge, USMH adopted Fujitsu’s retail headless commerce platform "Flexible Commerce", creating an environment in which the front end can be quickly connected to the back end via cloud-based APIs.
 Previously, each sales channel had its own separate system, and it was necessary to create a new linkage mechanism in order to launch new services.
 The new environment allows developers to focus more directly on the front end and service development.

 Agile development continues to create new business models

-The adoption of the Brainforce API platform enables USMH to pursue much more agile development.
+The adoption of the Fujitsu Flexible Commerce platform enables USMH to pursue much more agile development.
 Based on the Minimum Variable Product (MVP) concept, the company strives to add new functionality to its suite of services every month.

 Another key to agile development is the strong collaboration between USMH and Fujitsu.
 Key members from both companies—as well as representatives from the companies that actually operate the stores—hold regular meetings to ensure quick decision-making and ensure that everyone is on the same page.